andportnoy/yahoo-finance-csv/README.md

 1. Retrieve historical data for each ticker in `ticker_list` using `map()`.
 2. Create a list of 2-tuples with ticker and corresponding dataframe inside using `zip()`.
 3. Filter the list, preserving only the tuples where the dataframe `is not None` using `filter()` and a `lambda` expression.
-4. For each dataframe, drop all the columns except 'Close', put them in a list, using a list comprehension.
+4. For each dataframe, drop all the columns except 'Close', put them in a list using a list comprehension.
 5. Rename the 'Close' column of each dataframe with the corresponding ticker using a dataframe method.
 6. Inner-join the first two dataframes, then inner-join the result with the third dataframe, and so on, inner-joing all the dataframes using `reduce()` and a `lambda` expression